The Three Silhouettes in our Front Foyer

 Our front foyer gets such pretty light, so I often post a quick Instagram as I’m walking through.

 Whenever I do, I always get questions about our silhouette artwork.
 These three pieces are easily my favorite “things” in the house.
 So, today I thought I’d share a little more about these pieces.

 The silhouettes are the work of New York City artist, Carter Kustera.

-I still remember the very first time I saw Carter’s silhouette artwork, it was on the dressing room walls of the co-op of Barneys New York.
+I still remember the very first time I saw Carter’s silhouette artwork.
+It was on the dressing room walls of the co-op of Barneys New York.

-Lastly, once I had the colors sorted out, I took three silhouette photos of my kids and emailed them along with the paint names (and cute little sayings we wanted on each) to Carter.
+Lastly, once I had the colors sorted out, I took three silhouette photos of my kids.
+Then, I emailed them along with the paint names (and cute little sayings we wanted on each) to Carter.

-In conclusion, I don’t think all art needs to match your decor, but in this case it’s fun to have the little pops of color in the foyer match up in a subtle manner.
+In conclusion, I don’t think your art needs to match your decor.
+However, in this case it’s fun to have the little pops of color in the foyer match up in a subtle manner.

 The best part for me is the timeless appeal of my three children captured in this fun way.

 In addition, even though these images are from seven years ago, all three kids still look exactly the same to me.
 And, probably always will.